The United Kingdom of Great Britain and Northern Ireland

 “Science Without Borders” in the United Kingdom

-Bilateral relations have also benefited from the significant participation of the United Kingdom in the “Science Without Borders” programme, under which 10 thousand Brazilian students are expected to study in the United Kingdom by 2015.
+Bilateral relations have also benefited from the significant participation of the United Kingdom in the “Science Without Borders” programme, under which 10 thousand Brazilian students studied in the United Kingdom by 2015.

 The United Kingdom joined the programme through an agreement signed in Brasília, in December 2011, by CNPq, CAPES, and ‘Universities UK” (UUK).
 The United Kingdom is the fourth main destination for scholarship students from all the categories of “Science Without Borders”, with 5 thousand scholarships granted by the end of 2013.